 Some experts estimate that nearly 100,000 people die in hospitals every year due to a medical error.
 An overwhelming reason for these death-causing errors is lack of communication.
 During a hospital stay of approximately four days, it is estimated that a patient comes in contact with about 50 staff members including doctors, nurses, technicians, therapists, and other hospital personnel.
 Critical information must be communicated among all professionals within the healthcare organization to ensure instructions are being followed, proper care is given, and risk to the patient is minimized.

 Lack of communication causes many problems, particularly medication errors and wrong-site surgery as well as fatal postoperative events.
-Hospital surveys reveal that more than half of all patients surveyed reported that they received conflicting instructions from medical personnel who were caring for them.
+Healthcare surveys reveal that more than half of all patients surveyed reported that they received conflicting instructions from medical personnel who were caring for them.
 Sometimes which doctor is in charge of patient care is unclear to the patient as well as to members of the hospital staff.

 While problems in communication jeopardize many aspects of patient care, good communication improves patient care and patient satisfaction.

 - Inability of staff to contact the physician in charge resulting in delays in patient testing and treatment

 - Difficulty of physician in charge to make contact with specialty consultants

 - Delay in consultation visits, which in turn delays the discharge of the patient from the hospital

 - Physicians not returning phone calls to other staff members in a timely fashion

 - Medication errors

 - Vital tests not being performed in a timely fashion